-Stucco is one of the longest-lasting and low-maintenance siding options for homes, which is why so many houses in the San Francisco area sport this classic look.
+Stucco is a long-lasting, low-maintenance siding option, which is why so many houses in the San Francisco area sport this classic look.
 The problem, however, is that stucco can develop cracks over time.
 So of course, the thing that our Bay Area clients want to know is, "What do I do with cracked stucco?"

 Because stucco is a rigid material, it doesn't flex or shift as your house ages.
 As seasonal changes cause small expansion and contracting in the materials that compose your home, the stucco is put under pressure in new ways.
 Additionally, a home can settle over time, sinking tiny amounts here and there.
 These shifts are normal, but they are not always friendly to your stucco.
 So when your house goes through these minor changes, the exterior stucco can begin to show cracks.

 California's lack of rain is definitely a cause for concern, but there is one advantage to it: vulnerable areas of your home are not as prone to water entry!

 Still, we do get rain in San Francisco, and even when there is no precipitation, damp winds, garden sprinklers, and other sources can get your exterior walls wet.
 If you have cracked stucco, that moisture can seep in and cause several types of damage:

 - Wood rot